coreos/coreos-vagrant/README.md

-# CoreOS Vagrant
+# CoreOS Vagrant - For Windows 7

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+After setup is complete you will have a coreos cluster of 3 virtual machines running with folder syncronization using rsync running on your local Windows 7 machine.

 ## Streamlined setup